alexannejohn/dataproj/README.md

   should now be running on port 8001, but still need to run some django commands

+  For an empty database, do the following.
+Otherwise skip to loading database.

   need to 'ssh' into docker container: